 Women & Infants Hospital is currently a member of the Pelvic Floor Disorders Network (PFDN), a team of doctors and researchers from eight clinical research centers around the country funded by the National Institutes of Health to improve the level of knowledge about pelvic floor disorders such as an overactive bladder.
 Through research studies, the team will be able to identify the most effective ways to care for women.

 Through their participation in the Pelvic Floor Disorders Network, Dr. Myers and her colleagues are currently recruiting patients for the ESTEEM Study – Effects of Surgical Treatment Enhanced with Exercise for Mixed Urinary Incontinence.
 Vivian Sung, MD, MPH, of Women & Infants Hospital and the Alpert Medical School, is the principal investigator of this national study comparing two approaches for treating mixed urinary incontinence (MUI) in women, a midurethral sling alone or a midurethral sling combined with behavioral pelvic floor muscle therapy before and after surgery.

-For information about this and other studies at Women & Infants Division of Urogynecology and Reconstructive Pelvic Surgery, call (401) 453-7560 or visit womenandinfants.org/womenshealth/urogynecology.
+For information about this and other studies, visit Women & Infants Division of Urogynecology and Reconstructive Pelvic Surgery, or call (401) 453-7560.

 About Women & Infants Hospital